dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

   }
 }
 ```
+* modules:
+  * if sealed class is in the named module - permitted subclasses must belong to the same module - otherwise it won't compile
-* The sealed class and its permitted subclasses must belong to the same module, and, if declared in an unnamed module, to the same package.
-Otherwise you can get compilation error: Class is not allowed to extend sealed class from another package.
+  * if sealed class is in the unnamed module - permitted subclasses must belong to the same package - otherwise compilation error: `Class is not allowed to extend sealed class from another package`
 * Sealed classes useful with combination of `switch` pattern matching.
 If you have several subclasses of `sealed` class, and in `switch` statement omit any of subclasses - you will get compilation error.
 So you have to explicitly either use all permitted subclasses or use `default` statement inside `switch`
 ```java
 public class App{